AngryDataGirl/Cheat-Sheets/DBT_cheat_sheet.md

 ```

 ### test severity on singular model
-While it is sorta implied in the contextual text before the examples,
-Note that in the offical documentation the singular test example is simply:
+While it is sorta implied in the contextual text before the examples, note that in the offical documentation the singular test example is simply:
 ```yaml
 {{ config(error_if = '>50') }}
 ```
-This will not apply if you do not also add a config line on the singular model to tell it which severity to check for:
+This will not apply if you do not also add a config line on the singular model to tell it which severity to check for.
+So your test severity config block at the beginning of your file needs to look like this:

 ```yaml
 {# singular test severity : warn #}